1. Home

 The Defendant Answers the Claim

-The Defendant’s attorney, generally a lawyer appointed by the insurance company for the Defendant vehicle owner, will then “answer” the complaint by admitting or denying knowledge or information of the allegations made in the complaint.
+The defendant’s attorney, generally a lawyer appointed by the insurance company for the defendant vehicle owner, will then “answer” by admitting or denying knowledge or information of the allegations made in the complaint.

 Discovery Begins